connor-minton/parametrics-lab/README.md

 ![Desmos tool](doc/desmos.png)

 This project includes a [Desmos utility](https://www.desmos.com/calculator/sfgrffqxp2) that students should use to visualize how their obstacle will move on the game field.
-This link already has the equations that one of my classes came up with.
+You can animate the object by pressing the play button next to the slider for _t_ (the animation speed was chosen carefully so that _t_ increases by 1 per second, but should this not be the case on your end, you might want to change it so the speed of the objects in Unity matches the speed of the objects in Desmos).
+Play around with the utility so that you can show students how to use it.
 Before the lesson, you should probably make a copy of this utility on your own Desmos account so that you can modify the equations to some basic starter equations of your choosing.
+When you hand the tool off to students, toggle the obstacles so that only each group's obstacle is shown.

 The coordinate system is such that (0, 0) in Desmos is positioned a few meters in front of the player character.
 The graph in Desmos represents a bird's-eye view of the playing field, where _x_ = 0 is near the player, and (roughly) _x_ = 38 is the location of the finish line.
 The width of the field